 Developed and offered by churches and religious institutions, it combines experience, wisdom, and theology.

 Secular premarital counseling

 Non-religious and based on a combination of couples therapy techniques and academic research.
 May leverage methods like EFT, psychodynamics, or the Gottman Method.

 Maybe you consider yourself more spiritual than religious.
 Or perhaps you attended mandatory premarital counseling so you can host your ceremony in a religious institution and found that it was outdated.
-OURS is a secular program that is based on couples therapy models used by licensed marriage and family therapists across the globe.
+Ours matches you with a couples therapist based on your preferences.

 Emotionally Focused Therapy (EFT)